LATEST PODCAST : Episode 6 - From Bartending to L&D Leadership with Rory Coote

 Agile rollouts in 4–6 weeks.

-Consulting-heavy, often 3–6 months.
+Structured, consulting-supported rollouts, often 3–6 months.

 Content & Localization

-Curated, contextual, regional language support.
+Curated, contextual, with regional language support.

-Large global libraries, mostly Western-centric.
+Extensive global libraries, primarily Western-centric.

 Support Models and Customer Success

-High-touch, regional customer success teams.
+Regional, high-touch customer success teams.

 Pricing & TCO

-Flexible, modular, cost-effective for mid-to-large firms.
+Flexible, modular, suitable for mid-to-large firms.

 AI-powered Features